Rutherford B. Hayes High School: Music program

 The Color Guard also went undefeated in their seasons in 2012.

 The Concert band qualified for the Ohio Music Education Association State competition after receiving straight superior ratings at district competition in 2011.
 Both the marching and concert band received an Excellent rating at the Ohio Music Education Association State competition in 2010–2011.
+In 2026, the concert band received straight superior ratings at OMEA District Large Group to qualify for OMEA State Large Group.
+At State Large Group, the concert band received their first ever superior ratings at State Large Group.

 The Hayes Symphonic Choir performed in New York City with Eric Whitacre in April 2011 and received many superior ratings at the District and State levels along with Women's Chorale.
+The Symphonic Choir also performed at Carnegie Hall in New York City in 2026.

 Hayes has an active Tri-M Music Honor Society chapter who also implements a plastic recycling project.
 Hayes has many music students that are members of honors groups like the Ohio Capital Conference Honor Choir, East Central Regional Orchestra, Muskingum University Youthfest, OMEA District 10 Honors Band, Columbus Symphony Youth Orchestra, Columbus Symphony Cadet Orchestra, Ohio University Honor Choir and Orchestra, Youth Philharmonic of Central Ohio, Ohio State Orchestra, Central Ohio Symphony Young Strings, and the Ohio Wesleyan University President's High School Music Festival.